 I then started Rich Pickings: Artisan Terrines and Pates.
 After teaching myself butchery, I created terrines and pâtés for wholesale clients and was a regular at Bath Farmer’s Market.
 I still get stopped in the street and called pâté lady!

 Hey ‘pâté lady’, that’s a pretty cool story.
 So where was Taste of Bath born?

 Well, in November 2015, I decided to take the leap and launched Taste of Bath.
 Taking the business from concept through to regular trading was probably the hardest thing I’ve ever done.
-But, I stuck to my vision, and the vision came good; To provide local people with an online shop to purchase locally produced groceries.
+But I stuck to my vision: to provide local people with an online shop to purchase locally produced groceries.